-In this study, we analysed changes in daily precipitation data from the EURO-CORDEX simulations, assuming global warming scenarios of 1.5, 2 and 3 °C above pre-industrial levels (1881-1910; Vautard et al., 2014).
-For each simulation, the year when a 20-year running mean of global average temperature exceeds 1.5, 2 and 3 °C in the RCP8.5 dataset is identified, and then a 30-year time window is applied for each warming period and model.
-Therefore, for each simulation we have three periods of 30 years, described in Table 1, as well as the reference period 1976-2005.
+In this study, we analysed changes in daily precipitation data from the EURO-CORDEX simulations assuming global warming scenarios of 1.5, 2 and 3 °C above preindustrial levels (1881-1910) (Vautard et al., 2014).
+For each simulation, the year when a 20-year running mean of global average temperature exceeds 1.5, 2, and 3 °C in the RCP8.5 dataset is identified and then a 30-year time window applied for each warming period and model.
+Therefore, for each simulation we have 3 periods of 30 years, described in Table 11, as well as the reference period 1976-2005.
 This method is based on the guidelines of the HELIX project (Betts et al., 2018).

-To select the precipitation data to be used in the analysis, we first aggregate all the time series to the river-basin level, calculating the mean of the grid cells belonging to each of the basin polygons.
+To select the precipitation data to be used in the analysis, we first aggregate all the time-series to the river-basin level, calculating the mean of the grid cells belonging to each of the basin polygons.
 Then, we applied a bias correction to smooth the differences between observations and simulations.
 To this end, we selected the common period 1996-2005.
-The data from the simulations come from the historical data series of each model, while the data from the observations are the daily precipitation data from the AEMET weather stations with an effectiveness higher than 90 %.
-Both datasets are aggregated to the river-basin scale, using the mean value.
-Once the two pairs of comparable series are available for
+The data from the simulations comes from the historical data series of each model, while the data from the observations is the daily precipitation